 The same holds true with education expenses.
 You can use your retirement funds for education expenses but is it a good idea?
 Do you lose the long time earning power of your retirement money to pay for education expenses instead of taking out a subsidized student loan where you will receive tax credit?
 Only after careful evaluation should a person use retirement funds for this purpose.

-Once you reach 59 and 6 months, you can withdraw your money without penalty.
+Once you reach 59-and-a-half, you can withdraw your money without penalty.
 You will pay taxes unless your retirement funds are in a Roth IRA in which case you have been paying taxes on the capital gains since the fund’s inception.

 If you’re looking for a short term answer to your financial difficulties, accessing your retirement funds is probably not the answer.
 If any of the above exceptions apply to you, it often takes months to determine eligibility and process all paperwork.